Southwestern-Higher-Learning/southwestern-higher-learning.github.io/docs/developers/frontend/initial-downloads.md

 ## Run code

-To see the client side portion open the code in your IDE. and open up a terminal and make sure you are in the project directory.
+To see the client side portion open the code in your IDE and open up a terminal and make sure you are in the project directory.
 Run the command 'npm install' then 'npm run start'.
 From here a window should pop up in your web browser.
 The page should contain a QR code.
 Before scanning the QR code make sure you download the app Expo Go which can be downloaded from the App Store and the Google Play Store.
 Expo Go will let you see any real changes that you make to the code in real time.
+Expo may require for you to create an account and log in in order to see the full fuctionality of the app and log in this can be done [through the sign up page](https://expo.io/signup) which will give provide more intructions on creating an.